 How to play the Free-Han-Solo Game

-The kids were divided into two teams, handed blasters loaded up with white vinegar and given strict instructions on where and where not to fire them; then they set to work!
+The kids were divided into two teams and handed blasters loaded up with white vinegar.
+We also gave strict instructions on where and where NOT to fire them… Nobody wants vinegar in the eye.

-The winning team got first pick from a bag of Star Wars chocolates and sweets, before both teams got to destroy a frozen Death Star to finish off the activity.
+The winning team got first pick from a bag of Star Wars chocolates and sweets.
+Then both teams got to destroy a frozen Death Star to finish off the activity.

 As I was using chunky galactic hero figures, I couldn’t fit these guys into any of our ice cube trays, so instead used some disposable foil trays.
 These worked fine, though it was hard to break the blocks up into individual figures later.
 A quick rinse under hot water sorted that out and was enough to soften the blocks to break them without activating the baking soda.